Welcome to our site, please look around and learn a little about our Club and the sport of Target Shooting.

 To support and defend each member’s rights and privileges by any legitimate means.

-The St Giles Yarners Rifle & Pistol Club was formed by members of St Giles Church, Gilsgate, Durham City as a miniature rifle club in 1912.
+The St Giles Yarners Rifle & Pistol Club was formed by members of St Giles Church, Gilesgate, Durham City as a miniature rifle club in 1912.
 Following the Boer War, which had demonstrated a lack of marksmanship, there was a government initiative to encourage skill in the use of rifles by providing instruction and practice in small-bore rifle shooting.

 The club’s original range was in the Sands area of Durham City but later removed to the grounds of Durham Prison.